Dick Heiser's Home Page

 My parents, Chauncey Bell, Barry Boehm, Sue Bottfeld, Hal Brody, Allan Cameron, Lila Crespin, Dorothy Demory, Eric Garen, Calvin Gentry, Bill & Peggy Hamner, Erich Heinerth, Anthony Hoare, Fred Hodson, Tom & Carolyn Jones, Ferdinand Kertess, Karen Kleinfelder, Alex Koperberg, John Lilly, Norman Marks, Catherine Morris, Ted Nelson, Harry O'Steen, Frank Peto, Bonnie Prettapapop, Gladys Pushard, Ronald Sass, Einar Stefferud and Roberta Taggart.

-Stewart Brand, César Chávez, Douglas Engelbart, Tom Friedman, Bill Gates, Malcolm Gladwell, James Gleick, Douglas Hofstadter, Darrell Huff, Tracy Kidder, Donald Knuth, Ray Kurzweil, Don Lancaster, Peace Pilgrim, William Poundstone, Edward Tufte, Stephen Wolfram and Steve Wozniak. (what a bunch!!)
+Stewart Brand, César Chávez, Douglas Engelbart, Tom Friedman, Bill Gates, Malcolm Gladwell, James Gleick, Yuval Harari, Douglas Hofstadter, Darrell Huff, Tracy Kidder, Donald Knuth, Ray Kurzweil, Don Lancaster, John McPhee, Peace Pilgrim, Steven Pinker, William Poundstone, Hans Rosling, Edward Tufte, Stephen Wolfram and Steve Wozniak. (what a bunch!!)

-Aung San Suu Kyi, Christine Borgman, Alice Callaghan, Audrey Chan, Barbara Ehrenreich, Nora Ephron, Gangaji, Hélène Grimaud, Katharine Gun, Dolores Huerta, Naomi Klein, Elena Klett, Marlene Mallicoat, Irshad Manji, Marissa Mayer, Sally More, Maria João Pires, Cindy Sherman, Megan Smith, Meryl Streep, Elizabeth Warren, Oprah Winfrey.
+Christine Borgman, Alice Callaghan, Audrey Chan, Barbara Ehrenreich, Nora Ephron, Gangaji, Hélène Grimaud, Katharine Gun, Vi Hart, Dolores Huerta, Naomi Klein, Elena Klett, Marlene Mallicoat, Irshad Manji, Marissa Mayer, Sally More, Maria João Pires, Cindy Sherman, Megan Smith, Meryl Streep, Elizabeth Warren, Serena Williams, Oprah Winfrey.

 My favorite activists, because they are so loving, are the folks at the Los Angeles Catholic Worker soup kitchen, "the Hippie Kitchen".

 I'm helping a bunch of UCLA law students purge old misdemeanor records for clients so they can get jobs.
-We're also filing Proposition 47 petitions.
+We're also filing Proposition 47 and Proposition 64 petitions.

-The PLATO Society is the original retirement learning group; we organize our own study/discussion groups; currently, I'm studying artificial intelligence, in an almost-all-male group.
+The PLATO Society is the original retirement learning group; we organize our own study/discussion groups; this semester I'm reading graphic novels.

 Thoughtful appeal from Stephen Hawking to stop the killing in Syria.